geoffreypi/strand-game/docs/design-v2.md

 *Mechanical amino acids (manipulation):*
 10. **Curl (CRL):** After binding to DNA/RNA, causes the nucleic acid to curl/bend towards it (enables DNA/RNA manipulation during transcription/translation)

+*Catalytic amino acids (reactions):*
+11. **Peptide-Bond-Former (PBF):** Catalyzes peptide bond formation during translation
+    - One side must be adjacent to DNA/RNA base (reads codon)
+    - Other side must be adjacent to nothing OR one hex away from growing protein chain
+    - When conditions met: adds corresponding amino acid to chain (consumes ATP)
+    - This is the core catalytic site of the ribosome

 **Folding Mechanics:**
 - Proteins fold based on amino acid sequence "preferences"
 - Each amino acid type exerts forces/torques on the chain